KISDinteractive/embedded_ai_22w/chapters/ch4-HelloWorld/README.md

 ![training_loss](img/training_loss.png)

-This (in very simple terms) shows how close the predctions of the model are to the actual calculated (and therefore correct/targeted) sine values are.
-On the x-axis you the the epochs and you clearly see, that there is a lot of progress in the beginning, a bit between 10 and 250 epochs and no real progress after 250 epochs.
-We could probably train this data set with only 250 epochs. *More about that in the next session.*
+This shows (in very simple terms) how close the predictions of the model are to the actual calculated (and therefore correct/targeted) sine values.
+On the x-axis are the epochs and you can clearly see that there is a lot of progress in the beginning, a little between 10 and 250 epochs and no real progress after 250 epochs.
+We could probably train this data set with just 250 epochs. *More on this in the next session.*

-And finally ran the model inside of Jupyter to see if it works:
+Finally, we ran the model in Jupyter to see if it worked:

 ![run_model](img/run_model.png)

 We expect the red dots to represent a sine wave (our target), while in blue we also show the corresponding (in our case 200) calculated values with the noise added.
-This is a small data set and therefore some deviations are normal/expected.
+This is a small data set, so some variation is normal/expected.
-**This looks pretty good, so let's move on to the next step.** If the red line here was not ok, we would have to adjust the parameters of the training or create a larger data set...
+**This looks pretty good, so let's move on to the next step.** If the red line here is not ok, we would need to adjust the training parameters or create a larger data set...

-### 5. Convert Model to TensorFlow Lite & make it a C-Array
+### 5. Convert the Model to TensorFlow Lite & Make it a C Array

-The last cells only convert our TensorFlow model into a ".h" file that is readable by the Arduino library and looks like this (just an excerpt):
+The last cells just convert our TensorFlow model into a .h file that can be read by the Arduino library and looks like this (just a snippet):

 ```c
 unsigned char sine_model[] = {